randoop/grt-testing/scripts/mutation-repro.md

     ```

 3. **Output**:
 The script will generate Randoop's test suites in a `scripts/build/test` subdirectory.
 Compiled tests and code will be stored in `scripts/build/bin` subdirectory.
-`results/` directory contains the results of coverage and mutation analysis.
+The `results/` directory contains the results of coverage and mutation analysis.
 See `results/info.txt` for a summary of coverage and mutation scores from previous runs.